-This Ascot project involves the transformation of a post-war cottage into a sophisticated home with an art deco edge.
+This Ascot workers cottage renovation project involves the transformation of a post-war cottage into a sophisticated home with an art deco edge.

 The client required us to create a new pavilion-style extension generally with the same character as the current home.
 This extension contains an open plan kitchen, dining and living space which flows out to a large covered outdoor terrace, landscaped courtyard with plunge pool.
 The ground floor has a laundry, powder room and stair with a new main bedroom on the first floor.
 The main bedroom includes an ensuite, robe, retreat and balcony.